Michael0ne/TOD_tools/README.md

 ## Summary

 TOD Tools - this is a reverse engineered engine and game code project for Total Overdose and possibly, other games that use this version of Kapow Engine.
-Original game & engine are by Eidos interactive.
+Original game & engine are by Deadline Games.
 You MUST to own a game copy to use these tools.

 There are 3 'subprojects' you can see: